GCO Application Narrative Questions

 Please write a short response to this quote, including reactions or questions it might raise for you.
 Some possible questions to consider: Do you feel like Taylor is speaking to you and/or your political community?
 In other words, are you often critical (internally or externally) of people for not being aware/woke enough?
 Or does this conversation feel new to you?
 And if so - what questions does this raise for you?

-5. Please describe your learning style.
-How do you tend to participate in discussion classes and other group work settings?
-Please provide some examples.
-(We will use this information to balance the classrooms with different learning and interaction styles.)
+5. Please describe your learning style, specifically over zoom.
+How do you tend to participate in remote discussion classes and other group work settings?
+What helps you stay engaged?

 6. What are your experiences with community service, social justice activism, or community organizing?
 What do you hope to learn about community organizing, and why?